 …the majority of the enslaved being subjects of the Ottoman Empire; they also sold slaves to Italian navies and to France.
 Although France was a signatory to treaties with the Sublime Porte that prohibited the enslavement of their subjects, French consuls doubled as slave procurers in La Valletta and Italian ports.
 Muslims were sold into slavery by land as well: the Holy Roman Empire furnished Ottoman captives for the galleys of France, and even Malta…

 Galleys keep reappearing: it appears that most slaves of Modern Europe were rowers, a significant departure from slavery elsewhere on the globe.
-Indeed, the phasing out of galleys in Europe during the 18th century coincided with, and indeed led to, a marked decline in Muslim slavery and raid into Muslim lands; meanwhile, Muslims kept using galleys and maintained their old custom of raiding deep into Christian lands, which eventually triggered the French invasion of Algeria that opened up the colonial Scramble for Africa.
+Indeed, the phasing out of galleys in Europe during the 18th century coincided with, and indeed led to, a marked decline in Muslim slavery and raids into Muslim lands; meanwhile, Muslims kept using galleys and maintained their old custom of raiding deep into Christian lands, which eventually triggered the French invasion of Algeria that opened up the colonial Scramble for Africa.
 But not all galley rowers in Europe were slaves:

 Precisely because the Galley Complex was not simply a system of production but a mainstay of the state’s defenses, the composition of the labor force was rarely entirely servile.
 To minimize the risk of rebellion, Catholic fleets typically intermingled Muslim slaves on the bench with Christians, either convicts (including Protestants) or so-called buonavoglie or “volunteers,” whom poverty or debt forced to become oarsmen.
 The proportion of Muslim galley slaves to Christian oarsmen varied from fleet to fleet as well as over time, but seems to have increased as the larger European fleets began to phase out their galleys in the early eighteenth century.
 In seventeenth-century France, Muslims accounted for about a quarter of all galley slaves, roughly 50 captives for every 150 forçats (convicts) in 33 ships although that proportion might change in large vessels.
 In Livorno, the proportion of Muslim galley slaves to either convicts or buonavoglie rose in St. Stephen’s crews.
 By 1685, there were 647 Muslim slaves, the majority of whom were of North African origin, to 579 Christian convicts and 181 “volunteers”; similarly, in Genoa, Muslim slaves, who once composed only one quarter of the galley slaves in 1642, by the end of the century outnumbered the number of convicts (forzati).
 In mid-eighteenth century Malta, 639 of the 782 men at the oars were enslaved Muslims.